kreuzwerker/terraform-provider-docker/docs/resources/container.md

 ### Required

 - `image` (String) The ID of the image to back this container.
-The easiest way to get this value is to use the `docker_image` resource as is shown in the example.
+The easiest way to get this value is to use the `image_id` attribute of the `docker_image` resource as is shown in the example.
 - `name` (String) The name of the container.

 ### Optional